-IMPORTANT: Set Us and Cut Speeds to 200
+IMPORTANT: Set Cut and Up Speeds to 11 (9 on original Zing)

 - Click on the Cut Project With icon to go to the cut window.
 If you haven't yet performed a test cut, do so now using either the Knife Point or WYSIWYG setting.
-Perform the test cut in a location that won't be part of your final cut or use a scrap of the same material you are cutting. - After the test cut is successful, move the laser light (or alignment pin) until it is directly over the lower right corner of the printout, as indicated in Section 9.03.
-Set the origin. - Under Cut Type, select Print and Cut:
+Perform the test cut in a location that won't be part of your final cut or use a scrap of the same material you are cutting. - After the test cut is successful, click on the Set Blade Origin window.
+Move the laser light until it is directly over the lower right corner of the printout, as indicated above.
+Click on Finished to set the origin. - Under Cut Type, select Print And Cut.
+Also set your Cut and Up Speeds both to 11 (9 on original Zing).
+In order to get perfect and repeatable PNC results, you need to make sure you are not moving the cutting mat too quickly through the cutter.
+Also, I do not use the left side mat guide during PNC's.
+So loosen that post and slide to the far left, out of the way. - Click on Cut Project and the laser should automatically move to within a very short distance of the first registration mark.

-Click on Start and the following window will open.
-Check Fixed Length and enter 11.0", or whatever width you used when setting up your custom Virtual Mat.
-Then click on Begin.

-• The laser (or alignment pin) should automatically move to within a very short distance of the first registration mark.
 The following window will open:

-- Make sure the laser has moved to within an inch or less of the registration mark indicated by the flashing red dot shown above.
-Note: this will be the upper right reg mark as you are facing the ACS-24UHF since your printed arrow should be pointing to the right (as shown on the previous page).
-If not, you'll want to review the steps you've used so far to make sure you have all of the same settings shown and you have your printout on the mat in the same orientation as shown previously. - The next step is to move the laser dot so that it is precisely at the corner of the printed registration mark.
-Use the arrow keys in the software or use the arrow keys on your keyboard.
-You will notice that the intensity of the laser light will change when it is on top of the printed black lines.
-This can be very useful!
-When the laser light is precisely on the printed dot, click on the center target button on the screen (or press the Enter key on your keyboard). - The laser will move to the vicinity of the next registration mark and the flashing red light in the software moves to the same relative point:
+Make sure the laser has moved within an inch or less of the registration mark indicated by the flashing red dot shown above.
+If not, you'll want to review the steps you've used so far to make sure you have all of the same settings shown and you have your printout on the mat in the same orientation as shown previously.

+• The next step is to move the laser dot so that it is precisely at the corner of the printed registration mark.
+This window is very similar to the Set Blade Origin window.
+Click on the arrow keys on the screen or use the arrow keys on your keyboard.
+Important: once you are close to the mark, decrease the Move By setting to 4 so that you'll have precise control on alignment.
+Once the laser dot is dead-on, click on Next or press the Enter key.

+• The laser will move to the vicinity of the next registration mark and the flashing red light in the software moves to the same relative point: